PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

    **Dany** - I played a role in building a login system for our project using Django and some frontend work for both the login system and our dashboard.
 This included creating a user-friendly UI and making sure users were smoothly being redirected to our main dashboard, where we used Streamlit for our core functionality.

    Integrating Streamlit with Django posed a challenge since Streamlit usually runs independently, often opening in a new tab each time a user logs in.
 To solve this, I embedded the Streamlit application within an iframe.
 This way, users could seamlessly move from the login page to the dashboard without disruptions.

+   **Jason** - I played a role in creating the Streamlit application.
+I chose Streamlit because it was designed for data-centric applications.
+There is a massive community that provides resources which helped me in the delopment process.
+I have always had an interest in machine learning, and Streamlit provides many libraries that help showcase models and visualize data.
+This program was intended to run independently, but I shared with the group that it may be a fun experience to integrate with Django.
+Additionally, Streamlit applications offer customization options for both beginners and advanced users.

 4. **Learning and Growth:**